French nun, Europe's oldest person, turns 117 after surviving Covid - RFI

 "So her birthday, it reinvigorates us," he added, following the deadly outbreak.

-Sister Andre said she was not going to do anything special for her 117th birthday but the home is planning a celebration for her.
+Sister Andre, who has been inundated with calls from reporters around the world, said she was not planning to do anything special for her 117th birthday.

+But the home has other ideas, with a celebration to include a video call with her family.

-There will be a special mass at the home, which has a dozen nuns, and the chef is preparing a birthday feast of foie gras, capon fillet with porcini mushrooms and Sister Andre's favourite dessert: baked Alaska, washed down with a glass of port.
+The facility, home to a dozen nuns, plans a special mass, and the chef is preparing a birthday feast with foie gras, capon fillet with porcini mushrooms and Sister Andre's favourite dessert: baked Alaska.

-She says her favourite food is lobster and she enjoys a glass of wine.
+She says her favourite food is lobster and she enjoys "a small glass of wine every day".

-Born in Ales in a Protestant family, she grew up as the only girl among three brothers.
+Born in the southern town of Ales in a Protestant family, she grew up as the only girl among three brothers.

 One of her fondest memories was the return of two of her brothers at the end of World War I.